spryker/spryker-docs/docs/marketplace/user/features/202106.0/marketplace-product-feature-overview.md

 ---
-title: Merchant Products
+title: Marketplace Products feature overview
 description: This document contains concept information for the Marketplace Products feature.
 template: concept-topic-template
 ---

-In the Marketplace, products that a Merchant owns, are referred to as *merchant products*.
-Besides creating offers for products of other Merchants or the ones that the Marketplace Administrator suggests, a Merchant can also create their own unique products.
-These products possess the same characteristics the usual abstract and concrete products have, but in addition, every such product has Merchant-related information such as merchant reference.
-Merchants can [create their products in the Merchant Portal](<!---LINK-->) or [import the merchant products data](/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-csv.html, or Merchants manage stock and set prices for their products in the Merchant Portal.
+In the Marketplace, products that a merchant owns, are referred to as *merchant products*.
+Besides creating offers for products of other merchants or the ones that the Marketplace administrator suggests, a merchant can also create their own unique products.
+These products possess the same characteristics the usual abstract and concrete products have, but in addition, every such product has merchant-related information such as merchant reference.
+Merchants can [create their products in the Merchant Portal](<!---LINK-->) or [import the merchant products data](/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-csv.html, or merchants manage stock and set prices for their products in the Merchant Portal.
 See Managing merchant products <!---LINK--> for details.

 Merchants can allow other merchants to create offers for their unique products.
 This possibility is defined with the help of `is_shared` parameter of the [merchant product data importer]/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-csv.html).